Summary: In this tutorial, you’ll learn how to use the SQL ORDER BY

 Code language: SQL (Structured Query Language) (sql)

-To see the employees who joined the company from lastest to earliest, you sort the employees by the hire dates in descending order:
+To sort the employees by the hire dates in descending order, you can use the following query:

 SELECT